eepyfemboi/AmongUsVRHacks/README.md

 - Rainbow Colors (makes everyone in the lobby change colors, only works if youre the host) -- Press "R" to toggle
 - RPC websocket (lets you see how many people are online with the client by going to https://amongusvr.sleepie.dev/online and you can see how many times people have used the client by going to https://amongusvr.sleepie.dev/startups :3)
 - auto updater
+- kill alerts (alerts you when someone kills someone else) - Press "D" to toggle it

 planned features:
-- kill alerts (alerts you when someone kills someone else)
 - minigame/task autocompleter
 - ~~unignore ghosts (will allow you to see and talk to dead players)~~
 - dead interact (will allow you to interact with stuff that you normally cant interact with when you're dead, i.e. voting, sabotages, etc)